 16 Free Things to Do in San Diego

-Whether you’re looking for fun things to entertain the kids with this summer, creating your very own duty station bucket list before you PCS, or planning a family vacation, check out these awesome free things to do in San Diego.
+Whether you’re looking for fun outings to entertain the kids, creating your very own duty station bucket list before you PCS, or planning a family vacation, you'll never be bored while you're living in the San Diego area!

 San Diego Attractions

 If hitting all the major attractions is your ideal way to explore the area, but you’re working with a tight budget--don’t worry.
 While there are plenty of expensive theme parks and attractions to spend your money on, there are a handful of free ones for military families, too!

 Take the kids somewhere you know they’ll love, and join in the oceanic fun at SeaWorld.
 It’s not free all the time, but SeaWorld allows service members and three of their direct dependents one free day a year.